NAME¶

 automatically, Podman will silently skip adding these internal hostnames to

-.
+/etc/hosts.
 If Podman is running in a virtual machine using podman machine

 (this includes Mac and Windows hosts), Podman will silently skip adding the

-, unless an IP address was configured
+internal hostnames to /etc/hosts, unless an IP address was configured

 manually; the internal hostnames are resolved by the gvproxy DNS resolver